 The level of government financial assistance awarded to a student depends on evidence of financial need and on personal circumstances.
-In Alberta, parental income is no longer used to determine the loan funding a student can receive.
-During the 2016/2017 academic year, the maximum amount an Alberta resident was eligible to receive was \$15,000 in combined Canada and Alberta student loan funding.
-Students may also qualify for low or middle income grants in their first and subsequent years of study.
+In Alberta, parental income is no longer used to determine the loan funding a 'dependent' student can receive.
+The maximum amount an Alberta resident is eligible to receive is \$15,000, September - April, in combined Canada and Alberta student loan funding.
+Students may also qualify for the Canada Student Grant for Full-time Students in their first and subsequent years of study.
 Grants are also available for students with dependents and students with permanent disabilities.